StefanosMonastiridis/bpost-primeng-theme-demo-app/README.md

 # PrimeNg BPOST Theme demo
+The goal of this demo app is to showcase the bpost theme for Prime NG applications.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) Based on Sakai template https://www.primefaces.org/sakai-free-angular-admin-template/

 ## Install
 This project will be updating in regular basis.
 Clone the repo instead of downloading to keep it up to date.

+## Dependencies
+* Angular CLI with SCSS
+* PrimeNG
+* PrimeIcons
+* PrimeFlex

 ## Using the BPOST theme in other projects

-In order to use the bpost theme in other projects, you will have to copy and paste the theme-base and bpost folders and link the styles in styles scss
+In order to use the bpost theme in other projects, you will have to copy and paste bpost folders and link the styles in styles scss.

 ## Development server